BiYuqi/biyuqi.github.io/source/_posts/一些有趣常用的npm包收集.md

 **锚点滚动**

-* [smooth-scroll](https://github.com/cferdinandi/smooth-scroll)A lightweight script to animate scrolling to anchor links.
+* [smooth-scroll](https://github.com/cferdinandi/smooth-scroll) A lightweight script to animate scrolling to anchor links.